thatcsharpguy/latimes/readme.md

 Download it from:
  [![PyPI version shields.io](https://img.shields.io/pypi/v/latimes.svg)](https://pypi.python.org/pypi/latimes/)

-Use *latimes* to convert your natural language dates/times (in central México time) from one timezone to another.
+Use *latimes* to convert your natural language dates/times (in your timezone of choice) from one timezone to another.

 ## Out of the box usage